finale-lua/lua-scripts/docs/rgp-lua/rgp-lua-classbrowser.md

 RGP Lua Class Browser
 =====================

 The RGP Lua Class Browser is a re-implementation in pure Lua of the Class Browser in _JW Lua_.
 It displays the available classes from embedded C++ frameworks, along with their methods and properties.
-As of version 0.68 of _RGP Lua_, the embedded C++ frameworks are:
+As of version 0.70 of _RGP Lua_, the embedded C++ frameworks are:

-- `finale` : the classes in the [PDK Framework](https://pdk.finalelua.com/) for Finale.
+- `finale` : the classes and constants in the [PDK Framework](https://pdk.finalelua.com/) for Finale.
+- `finenv` : the methods and properties in the [finenv](https://www.finalelua.com/docs/rgp-lua/finenv-properties) namespace.
-- `tinyxml2` : the classes in the [tinyxml2](/docs/rgp-lua/tinyxml2) library.
+- `tinyxml2` : the classes and constants in the [tinyxml2](/docs/rgp-lua/tinyxml2) library.

 The Class Browser is included as `rgpluaclassbrowser.lua` in the zip archive of RGP Lua Utilities available on the [download page](https://robertgpatterson.com/-fininfo/-rgplua/rgplua.html) for RGP Lua.

 The `rgpluaclassbrowser.lua ` script requires version 0.56 or higher of _RGP Lua_.
 It also requires the `jwluatagfile.xml` from the zip file.
 Other than that it has no dependencies.
 You may place the two files together anywhere on your hard drive.
-Once you have [configured](/docs/rgp-lua/ the `.lua` file in RGP Lua, it will be available to run.
+Once you have [configured](/docs/rgp-lua/rgp-lua-configuration) the `.lua` file in RGP Lua, it will be available to run.

 ![RGP Lua Class Browser](assets/rgpluaclassbrowser.jpg "RGP Lua Class Browser")